vzbrunstad/assessment-2/military_recruits/README.md

 Your OIC wants you to print out a list of all recruits.
 This is how they want it printed out:

 ```
-Recruit 1: Jon Smith, born 01/01/1990, Marine Corps.
+Recruit 1: Jon Smith, born 01/01/1990, Marines.
 Jon finished College and is being paid at the O-1 pay grade.
 Their closest relative is named Tom Smith.
 ```

 ### Release 1